 Brake caliper design for low-volume exotics sits at the intersection of competing constraints: extreme thermal and hydraulic loads demand robust geometry, yet every excess gram degrades suspension response and braking feel.
 Traditional workflows force engineers through sequential CAD/FEA loops — each cycle consuming days — and evaluating alternative manufacturing routes means running entirely separate design tracks.

-With Cognitive Design, the engineering team explored three manufacturing-driven topologies (3-axis CNC, die casting, and DMLS) and two material candidates (Al-6061 versus Ti-6Al-4V) within a single generative session, with real-time meshless FEA validating each concept as it evolved.
+With Cognitive Design, the engineering team explored three manufacturing-driven topologies (3-axis CNC, die casting, and DMLS) and two material candidates (Al-6061 versus Ti-6Al-4V) within a single generative workflow.
+The result was a 22% mass reduction on the final production design, with the DMLS titanium variant achieving 31% reduction at acceptable cost for the limited run volume.

 Interested in reading the full case study?